aceeric/nbodyjava/README.md

 * Get clear on the proper way to use radius for collision detection and replace `Body.accumulateForceFrom dist > 0.61F` hack
 * Make light source type and location configurable
-* Ability to initialize bodies from a file
-* Add GRPC for tuning during run-time (i.e. increase/decrease threads, bodies, etc)
-* Add Instrumentation (JMX?)
 * Handle light source (sun) moving
-* Don't store JME objects as array - harder to sync with body list
+* Implement different options for collision behavior.
+Currently have subsume.
+Add bounce and fragment
+* Add Prometheus "HELP" field to metric initializer
+* Document the gRPC, and instrumentation capabilities
+* clean up the scripts directory - right now it's a collection of fragments
+* Consider init with only the sun and add all other bodies via gRPS
+* Add a guide to running the whole app

-### The following classes comprise the package:
+### The following classes comprise the N-Body package:

 | Class | Purpose |
 |-------|---------|